jpb80/gemini-api-alert/README.md

 - Streamline the error handling - instead of various different ways to handle exceptions.

 ## Future Additions
+- Create a Dockerfile to build container with the python version and dependencies.
+Use `ENTRYPOINT ['python','./app.py']` then pass arguments to the script when container is started such as `docker run -it --rm scriptimagename --alert_type pricechange --deviation 0.05 --symbol btcusd`.
 - Break up the single python file.
 Use modules for the alerts.
 For example have an alerts/pricechange.py module that is imported into the app.py script.
 It would be cleaner approach to adding new alerts to the script.
 - How would this run for multiple symbols?
     - Add an 'all' script argument for using all symbols.